 RFS Endorsement Process

-Run for Something is currently accepting endorsement applications from candidates who meet the following guidelines:
+Run for Something is currently accepting endorsement applications from candidates who meet all of the following guidelines:

 - For a local office or state legislative office (we do not endorse for US Congress, US President, statewide elections, or Democratic party positions);

-- Running as a Democrat, or in non-partisan local elections, supports the values of the Democratic Party (we will not consider endorsements of third party or write-in candidates); and
+- Running as a Democrat, or in non-partisan local elections, in support of the values of the Democratic Party (we will not consider endorsements of third party or write-in candidates); and

-- Running for the first or second time (and not running for re-election to the same seat, unless previously endorsed by RFS).
+- Running for the first, second, or third time (and not running for re-election to the same seat, unless previously endorsed by RFS).

 Why these guidelines?